 The Music of Life: Bartolomeo Cristofori & the Invention of the Piano was written by Elizabeth Rusch and illustrated by Marjorie Priceman.
 Published in 2017 by Atheneum Books for Young Readers.
-This lively book, filled with fascinating details, is sure to please all music lovers.
+This lively book, filled with fascinating details and gouache paintings, is sure to please all music lovers.

 Ordinary, Extraordinary Jane Austen is written by Deborah Hopkinson and illustrated by Qin Leng.
 Published in 2018 by Balzer & Bray.
 Being the Story of Six Novels, Three Notebooks, a Writing Box, and One Clever Girl, this absolutely lovely book is a must for all Austen fans.
 At the end, each of her famous works is given a brief summary, including special quotations pulled from the novels.

 Shark Lady: The True Story of How Eugenie Clark Became the Ocean’s Most Fearless Scientist was written by Jess Keating and illustrated by Marta Alvarez Miguens.
 Published in 2017 by Sourcebooks Jabberwocky.
-Great colorful inspiring story for young adventurers.
+A great, colorful, inspiring story for young adventurers.

 Strange Fruit: Billy Holiday and the Power of a Protest Song was written by Gary Golio and illustrated by Charlotte Riley-Webb.
 Published in 2017 by Millbrook Press.
 A powerful book dealing with difficult themes during a dark time in U. S. History, just before the Civil Rights Movement.